stryker-mutator/stryker-handbook/stryker/technical-reference/README.md

 This page contains a technical explanation about how Stryker works underneath.
 It is a great place to start for new people eager to contribute to the Stryker project.
-Of course you are free to read it for entertaining purposes as well.
+Of course, you are free to read it for entertainment purposes as well.
 It is still a work in progress.
 Feedback is welcome!
 Please drop a line on [our gitter](https://gitter.im/stryker-mutator/stryker) to let us know how to improve.